idot-digital/events-db/client/typescript-grpc/README.md

 Streams events for a given subject.
 The options parameter is optional and can include:

 - `fromId`: Start streaming from a specific event ID

+##### `getHistoricEventsFromSubject(subject: string, options?: { fromId?: number }): Promise<EventsFromSubjectReply>`

+Retrieves historic events for a given subject.
+The options parameter is optional and can include:

+- `fromId`: Start from a specific event ID

+##### `deleteFromSubject(subject: string, options?: { fromId?: number }): Promise<boolean>`

+Deletes events from a given subject.
+The options parameter is optional and can include:

+- `fromId`: Delete events with ID greater than or equal to this value (defaults to 0 if not provided)

+Returns `true` on successful deletion.

 ## Authentication